teachskillofskills-ai/techshu-boilerplates/README.md

 The TechShu CLI is the easiest way to add boilerplates to your project.
 No manual copying, no mistakes!

+**✨ Version 1.1.0** - Now with interactive mode, beautiful formatting, and helpful guidance!

 ### Installation

 ```bash